 An important point to remember is that the disabled beneficiary cannot serve as the trustee.
 The whole premise of a special needs trust is that the beneficiary is not considered to have access to the principal or the income of the trust.
 The assets of the trust are for the benefit of the person with the disability, but the disabled person has no power or authority over the trust assets.

 Do not try to draw up a special needs trust on your own, or use a form off the internet.
 Even a small mistake may render the beneficiary ineligible for government benefits.
 The law changes frequently and the trust language must comply with the current regulations.
-To provide for your loved one, contact an attorney at Haas Tharrington, P.A. to draft the trust.
+To provide for your loved one, contact an attorney at Haas & Associates, P.A. to draft the trust.